Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Hastings Central and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement to all Hastings Central and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords are required to keep records to demonstrate the compliance with the Healthy Homes Standard that apply or will be applied to your rental home.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024